 IQM Ambassador Manager

-Dave has acted as editor and contributing author of “Teaching Expertise, Behaviour Matters” for more than six years and is currently in great demand, working nationally as a freelance consultant, Outstanding Teacher Intervention trainer and Chair/Keynote speaker on the National Education Conference circuit.
+Dave has more than 30 years teaching experience in mainstream and special schools across all key stages, at teacher, Headteacher and County Manager levels.
+Dave also headed a countywide multi-professional team supporting children with social, emotional and behavioural difficulties.
+As part of this role Dave was seconded, over a period of three years, as an Executive Headteacher into one Special, one Primary and two Secondary Schools, all of which were, at that time, in Ofsted categories.
+Dave has acted as editor and contributing author of ‘Teaching Expertise, Behaviour Matters# for more than six years and is currently in great demand, working nationally as a freelance consultant, Outstanding Teacher Intervention trainer and Chair/Keynote speaker on the National Education Conference circuit.

 During a career break from education, Dave spent 6 years working on the corporate entertainment circuit throughout the UK and Europe including corporate, live, television and radio appearances.

 She graduated from the University of Sheffield with a BA in Hispanic Studies and went on to complete her PGCE in 2006.
 She speaks Spanish, French, Italian and Catalan and taught English in a Spanish secondary school for one year.